Aileen M. McGrath

 Representative Experience

 • Sheetz v.
-County of El Dorado (audio recording).
-Argued on behalf of California local government in a U.S. Supreme Court property-rights case with significant national implications for land-use planning.
+County of El Dorado (44:10) Argued on behalf of California local government in a U.S. Supreme Court property-rights case with significant national implications for land-use planning.

 • Successfully opposed a U.S. Supreme Court petition for certiorari in a Fourth Amendment case involving a circuit conflict.

 • Armstrong v.
-Michaels Stores, Inc. (audio recording).
-Argued and won a Ninth Circuit appeal in a case seeking to upend the standard for analyzing waiver of the right to move to compel arbitration.
+Michaels Stores, Inc. (12:57) Argued and won a Ninth Circuit appeal in a case seeking to upend the standard for analyzing waiver of the right to move to compel arbitration.

 • Successfully defeated class certification on behalf of a leading telecommunications company, and successfully led appellate representation to defeat plaintiffs’ Rule 23(f) petition for Ninth Circuit interlocutory review.

 • City & County of San Francisco v.
-Barr (audio recording).
-Successfully challenged federal government’s denial of Byrne JAG funding for sanctuary cities, including briefing and arguing appeal before Ninth Circuit and opposing petition for certiorari.
+Barr (10:43) Successfully briefed federal government’s denial of Byrne JAG funding for sanctuary cities, including briefing and arguing appeal before Ninth Circuit and opposing petition for certiorari.

 • Successfully briefed and argued appeal in landmark California water rights case challenging the operation of the Hetch Hetchy Reservoir.

 • Rivera v.
-Garland (audio recording).
-Argued and won a Ninth Circuit immigration victory in a case seeking asylum for a mother and her young daughter who fled gang violence in El Salvador.
+Garland (00:00) Argued and won a Ninth Circuit immigration victory in a case seeking asylum for a mother and her young daughter who fled gang violence in El Salvador.

-• Defeated petition for en banc review in D.C.
+• Twin Metals Minnesota LLC v.
+United States (59:03) Defeated petition for en banc review in D.C.
 Circuit appeal challenging Department of Interior’s tribal land trust decision.

 • Successfully defended local government retail ordinance against a dormant Commerce Clause challenge.